About the Hampton-Manning Family

 Millford was built by John Laurence Manning (1816-1889), son of Elizabeth Peyre Richardson and Governor Richard I. Manning of South Carolina.
 John L. Manning was later Governor himself, and he married Susan Frances Hampton (1816-1845), a daughter of Gen. Wade Hampton, who was reputed to have been the richest man in the South.
 Millford is built on land inherited by John Manning from his maternal Richardson grandparents, but it seems likely that most of the funds to build such a grand residence (sometimes called “Manning’s Folly”) would have come from Susan Hampton’s inheritance from her father.
 Susan and John Laurence Manning were only 22 years of age when they embarked on building what was certainly the grandest residence in the State.

 How did Millford survive the Civil War?
 The answer: a miracle.
 On what turned out to be the final day of the War before Lee’s surrender, Northern troops, under the command of Brig.
 General Edward Elmer Potter, arrived at Millford.
-Gov. Manning met the Yankee General at the front door and observed: “Well, the house was built by a Potter (Nathaniel Potter, the architect) and it looks as though it will be destroyed by a Potter.”
+According to legend, Gov. Manning met the General at the front door and observed: “Well, the house was built by a Potter (Nathaniel Potter, the architect) and it looks as though it will be destroyed by a Potter.”
 General Potter responded: “No, you are protected.
 Nathaniel Potter was my brother.”

 The Mannings owned Millford until 1902 when it was sold to Mary Clark Thompson of New York, who later bequeathed it to her two Clark nephews.
 The Clarks owned and loved Millford for the next 90 years, enjoying it as a winter residence with ample opportunities for hunting and fishing.
 The Clarks sold the mansion and 400 acres to Richard Hampton Jenrette in 1992, but they still retain several thousand acres of timberland in the vicinity.